crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ![Captcha wall](images/screenshots/front-captcha.jpg)

-With the provided standalone bouncer, please note that it is possible to customize all the colors of these pages so that they integrate best with your design.
+Please note that it is possible to customize all the colors of these pages so that they integrate best with your design.

 On the other hand, all texts are also fully customizable.
 This will allow you, for example, to present translated pages in your users' language.